Temple of Blood

+Temple of Blood is an American Christian metal band based out of Huntsville, Alabama.

 History

 Early years

 Temple of Blood formed in late 2001 as a power trio consisting of chief songwriter Jim Mullis on lead vocals and guitar, Garth Lovvorn on bass guitar and backing vocals, and Lance Wright on drums.
 At that time they mostly played cover songs from bands like Megadeth, Annihilator, Death, Iron Maiden as they developed their musical abilities.
-Impressed by the band's sound and ability, Jim's college friend Matt Barnes moved from New Hampshire to Alabama to join the band on second guitar.
-The band continued playing regional shows for a few years as they developed original songs, opening for acts such as Origin and Epoch of Unlight.

 Prepare for the Judgement of Mankind

 In 2006 they released their first album Prepare for the Judgement of Mankind which was received with much critical acclaim.
 Terrorizer called the release "impressive" and said "[Temple of Blood] certainly have the power of the Lord coursing through their frantically fretting fingertips".
 Brave Words & Bloody Knuckles magazine said "With no shortage of speed or great guitar work, the music is undeniably technical and well-played".
 Heaven's Metal opined: "I like this disc a whole lot, the guitar riffs are fun, the music is intense and, with the exception of a couple of lackluster tunes the songs on here just crush."
 Metal Rules called the release "... damn fine quality thrash metal ... like the big 4 used to play.".

 The album was mastered by Sterling Winfield, who had also produced releases from Pantera and King Diamond.
 The final track on the debut album is a cover of the Deadly Blessing song "Deliver Us From Evil".
 The song features a special guest, Ski, who himself was the singer for Deadly Blessing and has formed his own band called Faith Factor.
 Ski had applied to replace the departed Rob Halford in Judas Priest when Halford left the band in 1993.
 The album has been re-released by Alone Records.

-After the release of "Prepare", Lovvorn parted ways with the group and bassist James Lewis was enlisted from the Ohio progressive metal band Antithesis.
-Lance Wright toured with the death metal band Vile during this time.